leonardykris/start-here/README.md

-# start-here
+# Start Here
-Everything you have to know in taking the first step in computing.
-This is a repository of knowledge compiled from years of accumulated experience.
+Everything you have to know when you start your degree in computing.

+## Index

+1.